 - Triathlon/Time Trial bikes – These are bikes with aero frames that are intended for going as fast as possible.
 Perfect for triathlon and time trial events.

-- BMX bikes – These bikes are usually preferred by kids and riders who like doing stunts and tricks.
+- BMX bikes – BMX bikes are usually preferred by kids and riders who like doing stunts and tricks.

 - Cyclocross bikes – CX bikes are ideal for riders who like riding on dirt and mud roads and plan to enter cyclocross competitions.